-&lt;sup>4This means a practice whereby the treatments with plant protection products applied to given plants or plant products, in conformity with the conditions of their authorised uses, are selected, dosed and timed to ensure acceptable efficacy with the minimum quantity necessary, taking account of local conditions and of the possibilities for cultural and biological control.
+4 This means a practice whereby the treatments with plant protection products applied to given plants or plant products, in conformity with the conditions of their authorised uses, are selected, dosed and timed to ensure acceptable efficacy with the minimum quantity necessary, taking account of local

-This covers for example; permits for aerial spraying, correct certification, checking and use of equipment and handling and storage of pesticides.
+5 This covers for example; permits for aerial spraying, correct certification, checking and use of equipment and handling and storage of pesticides.
 Details can be found on the DARD website at www.dardni.gov.uk.